-On Samba Live, both audio and video streams are sent through a media server—not a P2P connection.
+On Digital Samba, both audio and video streams are sent through a media server—not a P2P connection.

 This room cap works like this: